nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Implementation

-The tag adding mechanism is facilitated bt `TagAddCommand` and `TagAddCommandParser`.
+The tag adding mechanism is facilitated by `TagAddCommand` and `TagAddCommandParser`.
 Additionally, The mechanism utilises the following operations in `UniqueTagList` and `UniquePersonList`.

-* `boolean hasTag(Tag tag)` - Checks if the tagList has the tag.
+* `UniqueTagList#hasTag(Tag tag)` - Checks if the tagList has the tag.
-* `void setPerson(Person target, Person editedPerson)` - Sets the same person with the new tag.
+* `UniquePersonList#setPerson(Person target, Person editedPerson)` - Sets the same person with the new tag.
 *

 These operations are exposed in the `Model` interface under the same method name.

-Given below is an example usage scenario and how the sorting mechanism behaves at each step.
+Given below is an example usage scenario and how the tag adding mechanism behaves at each step.

 Step 1.
 The user executes `tag add 1 t/friend` command to add the tag, `friend`, to the person indicated by the `INDEX`, 1.
 `TagAddCommandParser` calls  `ArgumentTokenizer#tokenizeToList()` to separate the parameters of `1` and `t/friend`.

 Step 2.
-The `tag add` command collects the list of persons shown, containing them in `lastShownList = model#getFilteredPersonList()`.
+The `tag add` command collects the list of persons shown, containing them in `Model#getFilteredPersonList()`.

 Step 3.
-The `tag add` command checks if the index is valid, calling `index.getZeroBased()`.
+The `tag add` command checks if the index is valid, calling `Index#getZeroBased()`.

 Step 4.
-The `tag add` command receives the person indicated by the index, containing it in `personToEdit = lastShownList#get(int index)`.
+The `tag add` command receives the person indicated by the index, containing it in `List#get(int index)`.

 Step 5.
-The `tag add` command creates the same person with the new tag included, containing it in `editedPerson = createEditedPerson(Person personToEdit, Tag tag)`.
+The `tag add` command creates the same person with the new tag included, containing it in `TagAddCommand#createEditedPerson(Person personToEdit, Tag tag)`.

 Step 6.
-The `tag add` command replaces the old person with the new, updated person, calling `model#setPerson(Person target, Person editedPerson)`.
+The `tag add` command replaces the old person with the new, updated person, calling `Model#setPerson(Person target, Person editedPerson)`.

 The following activity diagram summarizes what happens when a user executes a tag add command:

 (insert activity diagram here)

-#### Design considerations:
+#### Design consideration

 **Aspect: How to implement tag add:**

-* **Alternative 1 (current choice):** Creates a new Person with the tag included.
+* **Alternative 1 (current choice):** Creates a new `Person` with the tag included.
-    * Pros: Prevents direct access into a Person's tags.
+    * Pros: Prevents direct access into the tags of a `Person`.
     * Cons: Potential error occurs if some form of duplication is allowed.

-* **Alternative 2:** Directly add the tag into the Person .
+* **Alternative 2:** Directly add the tag into the `Person` .
     * Pros: Easy to implement.
-    * Cons: Easy to access into a Person's tags.
+    * Cons: Easy to access into the tags of a `Person`.
 Could cause accidental bugs.

 ### \[Proposed\] Data archiving